Srijan-7904/Aws-s3-deployment-pipeline/README.md

 # React Vite CI/CD Pipeline Test

-“A fully automated CI/CD pipeline that deploys a static website to AWS S3 using GitHub Actions.
-Every push to the main branch triggers the workflow to build and sync the latest version of the app to an S3 bucket for serverless hosting.”
+“This project sets up an automated deployment system for a website using GitHub Actions and Amazon S3.
+Whenever new changes are pushed to the main branch on GitHub, the website automatically updates on AWS S3 without any manual work.
+This process, called CI/CD (Continuous Integration and Continuous Deployment), makes the development faster, safer, and error-free.
+It is perfect for hosting simple websites, portfolios, or applications on the cloud in a cost-effective and reliable way.”

 ## 🚀 Quick Start